fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 https://medium.com/pinterest-engineering/hybrid-search-building-a-textual-and-visual-discovery-experience-at-pinterest-8527ba9728a9 -->

+## Conclusions

+This article provides a high level overview of methods for representation learning and a simplified example of how good representations extracted using pretrained models can be used for a downstream task such as semantic image search.
+The reader is encouraged to explore the references provided for additional details on the theory/implementation for the methods discussed.

 ## References

 [1] Bengio, Yoshua, Ian Goodfellow, and Aaron Courville.
 Deep learning.
 Vol. 1.
 Massachusetts, USA, MIT press, 2017. https://www.deeplearningbook.org/contents/representation.html